EmpalGentong/Indonesian_TER_BERT-Dual-Channel-Module/Readme.md

-# Text Emotion Classification on Indonesian Text using Dual Channel Architecture
+# Text Emotion Classification on Indonesian Text using Dual Channel Architecture Project

 made by :
 ### Saihan Nabawi